By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 552|Page: 1|3 min read

 Anorexia is a complex mental disorder where severe emotional distress is expressed via disordered behavior involving food restriction.
-Anorexia causes extremely dangerous health-related problems such as infertility, hair loss, kidney and liver damage, irregular heartbeats and some extreme cases even leading to death (NHS, 2016).
-Over 1.6 million people in the UK are estimated to be directly affected by eating disorders and a staggering 1 in 250 women will experience anorexia at some point within their lives, (Beat Eating Disorders, 2016).
+It causes extremely dangerous health-related problems such as infertility, hair loss, kidney and liver damage, irregular heartbeats, and in some extreme cases, even death (NHS, 2016).
+Over 1.6 million people in the UK are estimated to be directly affected by eating disorders, and a staggering 1 in 250 women will experience anorexia at some point in their lives (Beat Eating Disorders, 2016).
 A basic 12-week specialist in-patient course of treatment on the NHS costs about £25,000 (BBC News, 2003).
-In 2015 The Deputy Prime Minister, Nick Clegg, announced government funding of £150m for young people with eating disorders and a commitment to bring in waiting-time for treatment, (The Independent, 2015).
+In 2015, Deputy Prime Minister Nick Clegg announced government funding of £150m for young people with eating disorders and a commitment to reduce waiting times for treatment (The Independent, 2015).

-The Independent, 2017 suggested that the pro-ana websites being easily accessible is increasing promotion of anorexia and other eating disorders and actions should be in place to block or monitor the use of these websites.
-Due to a large amount of social media users, it is showing a correlation of the increase within anorexia due to an idea that you must look and be a certain way and the idea of social media validation.
+The Independent (2017) suggested that the easy accessibility of pro-ana websites is promoting anorexia and other eating disorders, and actions should be taken to block or monitor the use of these sites.
+Due to the large number of social media users, there is a clear correlation between the increase in anorexia and the societal pressure to conform to certain beauty standards.
+The idea of social media validation contributes to the perpetuation of these disorders, emphasizing the need for stricter regulations and awareness campaigns to combat the harmful influences of these platforms.

 Browse our vast selection of original essay samples, each expertly formatted and styled